d3/d3/CONTRIBUTING.md

 If your proposed feature does not involve changing core functionality, consider submitting it instead as a [D3 plugin](https://github.com/d3/d3-plugins).
 New core features should be for general use, whereas plugins are suitable for more specialized use cases.
 When in doubt, it’s easier to start with a plugin before “graduating” to core.

-To contribute new documentation or add examples to the gallery, just [edit the Wiki](https://github.com/mbostock/d3/wiki)!
+Due to abuse, it is no longer possible to edit the [Wiki](https://github.com/mbostock/d3/wiki).

 ## How to Submit a Pull Request